Black Vulture Depredation Permits

 Black vultures, which have a dark gray head and are aggressive, should not be confused with their larger, less aggressive and red-headed relative, the turkey vulture.
 Turkey vultures may be found throughout Illinois.
 Black vultures live in southern regions but are expanding their range further north, creating depredation problems for farmers.

-“The Illinois Department of Natural Resources has been cooperating with the Illinois Farm Bureau and USDA Wildlife Services to develop a streamlined process for livestock producers to receive federal and state permits for removing black vultures that can be harmful to their operations,” IDNR Director Colleen Callahan said.
-“I am pleased that we were able to collaborate to build a process that provides relief to Illinois stockmen while still meeting our obligation to conserve protected species.”
+“The Illinois Department of Natural Resources is continuing to cooperate with the Illinois Farm Bureau and USDA Wildlife Services to develop a simple process for livestock producers to receive federal and state permits for removing black vultures that can be harmful to their operations,” IDNR Director Natalie Phelps Finnie said.
+“I am glad we were able to continue the process created two years ago that provides relief to Illinois stockmen while still meeting our obligation to conserve protected species.”

 IFB will issue sub-permits as a benefit to livestock farmers who are experiencing problems with black vultures and assist in securing IDNR’s required permit.
 The sub-permit is available to livestock farmers facing depredation of commercial livestock, which includes cattle, horses, sheep, goats and swine.